 Provisions on entry requirements and selection can be found in annex 2 to this syllabus.
 For information on admission in other respects, see the admissions regulations for Örebro University.
-Programme organisation - general information3 There are two types of third-cycle, or doctoral, study programmes - one concluding with the doctoral degree (240 credits, corresponding to four years of full-time study) and one concluding with the licentiate degree (120 credits, corresponding to two years of full-time study).
+4 Programme organisation - general information There are two types of third-cycle, or doctoral, study programmes - one concluding with the doctoral degree (240 credits, corresponding to four years of full-time study) and one concluding with the licentiate degree (120 credits, corresponding to two years of full-time study).
 The programmes mainly consist of courses and the writing of a doctoral or licentiate thesis.
 The programme components are assessed by means of course examination and the public defence of the thesis respectively.
 The doctoral student is expected to take an active part in seminars and other auxiliary components during their period of study.
 The student is further recommended to take advantage of the opportunities offered to attend guest lectures etc. at the university, and to attend and contribute at national and international conferences.
-For each doctoral student, a minimum of two supervisors will be appointed, supporting the student during their studies4.
+For each doctoral student, a minimum of two supervisors will be appointed, supporting the student during their studies.
 One of them will be nominated principal supervisor.
 The detailed organisation of the programme shall be determined in an individual study plan.
 In addition to the requirements laid down in this general syllabus, there may be special requirements for the doctoral student's programme, such as courses that are compulsory within the framework of a research school, which must be specified in the individual study plan.
 The credit distribution between courses/examinations and thesis should nevertheless be in accordance with the programme organisation as laid down in this general syllabus.
-Credit overview Overview of programme organisation and degree Courses/examinations, credits Compulsory Elective Thesis, no. of credits Total no. of requirements Compaisory Licetive no. of credits credits Doctoral degree 20 70 150 240 Licentiate degree 20 25 75 120 3 Higher Education Ordinance, Chapter 6, Sections 4, 5, 28 and 29 and local guidelines on the organisation of third-cycle courses and study programmes The Higher Education Ordinance stipulation that at least two supervisors be appointed for each doctoral student does not apply to doctoral students who commenced their studies before 1 July 2007.
+Overview of programme Courses/examinations, credits Thesis, Total no. organisation and degree Compulsory Elective no. of credits of requirements credits Doctoral degree 25 50 165 240 Licentiate degree 25 10 85 120 Credit overview &lt;sup>4 Higher Education Ordinance, Chapter 6, Sections 4, 5, 28 and 29 and local guidelines on the organisation of third-cycle courses and study programmes &lt;sup>5 The Higher Education Ordinance stipulation that at least two supervisors be appointed for each doctoral student does not apply to doctoral students who commenced their studies before 1 July 2007.
 Instead, the older provision of at least one supervisor applies (point 18, transitional provisions of SFS 2006:1053).
-5 Degree requirements for the Degree of Doctor, 240 credits For the Degree of Doctor, the doctoral student must - have received a passing grade in the examinations5 of the 90 credits generated by the courses listed below, - have received a passing grade on a scholarly dissertation (doctoral thesis) corresponding to 150 credits.
-The thesis is to be defended orally at a public defence event6.
-Compulsory courses, total of 20 credits Education as Science - introductory course to educational research and its profiles, 15 credits The course and examination shall refer to outcomes D1, D9 and D10, annex 1.
+Degree requirements for the Degree of Doctor, 240 credits For the Degree of Doctor, the doctoral student must - have received a passing grade in the examinations of the 75 credits generated by the courses listed below, - have received a passing grade on a scholarly dissertation (doctoral thesis) corresponding to 165 credits.
+The thesis is to be defended orally at a public defence event.
+Compulsory courses, total of 25 credits 5 Education as Science - introductory course to educational research and its profiles, 15 credits Research Ethics and Good Research Practice, 5 credits The courses and examinations shall refer to outcomes D1, D9 and D10, annex 1.